 (U) Library records that, by themselves or when examined with other public records, would reveal the identity of the library user requesting, checking out, or using any library materials.

 (V) Printouts from TELE — TEXT devices used by people who are deaf or hard of hearing or speech impaired.

 (W) All records received by the insurance division of the department of business regulation from other states, either directly or through the National Association of Insurance Commissioners, if those records are accorded confidential treatment in that state.
 Nothing contained in this title or any other provision of law shall prevent or be construed as prohibiting the commissioner of insurance from disclosing otherwise confidential information to the insurance department of this or any other state or country, at any time, so long as the agency or office receiving the records agrees in writing to hold it confidential in a manner consistent with the laws of this state.

 (X) Credit card account numbers in the possession of state or local government are confidential and shall not be deemed public records.

-(Y) Any documentary material, answers to written interrogatories, or oral testimony provided under any subpoena issued under Rhode Island general law § 9-1.1-6.
+(Y) Any documentary material, answers to written interrogatories, or oral testimony provided under any subpoena issued under § 9-1.1-6.

-(Z) Any individually identifiable evaluations of public school teachers made pursuant to state or federal law or regulation.
+(Z) Any individually identifiable evaluations of public school employees made pursuant to state or federal law or regulation.